GerardoSant/Finbook/README.md

 # Finbook - Fintech Webapp

-This project consists of the development of the user environment and the business logic of an application oriented to the management and visualization of digital invoices for self-employed workers and SMEs, called ‘Finbook’
+This project consists of the development of the user environment (front-end) and the business logic (back-end) of an application oriented to the management and visualization of digital invoices for self-employed workers and SMEs, called ‘Finbook’

 Finbook, by using digital invoices, automates functionalities and services that